Matthew Johnson Harris

 Deliberate Creator

-As a director, Matthew began his Broadway journey as the Black Theatre Coalition Directing Apprentice on the Tony-nominated Hangmen.
-He went on to serve as Associate Director on the Tony-winning revival of Parade.
-In an era where reimagining masculinity is vital, his current projects—including Without Walls by Alfred Uhry, Anonymous Skin by Cris Eli Black, and Did Everyone Have An Imaginary Friend or Just Me? by Jay Ellis—explore themes of intimacy, identity, and the lingering effects of toxic masculinity across generations and gender identities.
+As a director, Matthew began his Broadway journey as the Black Theatre Coalition Directing Apprentice on the Tony-nominated Hangmen, and later served as Associate Director on the Tony-winning revival of Parade.
+In an era when reimagining masculinity is essential, his current projects—Without Walls by Alfred Uhry, Anonymous Skin by Cris Eli Black, and Did Everyone Have An Imaginary Friend or Just Me? by Jay Ellis—explore themes of intimacy, identity, and the lasting effects of toxic masculinity across generations and gender identities.

 As a choreographer, Matthew recently premiered The Preacher's Wife at the Alliance Theatre and choreographed Take Me To The World: A Tribute to Stephen Sondheim at Carnegie Hall.
-His work spans live performances, galas, workshops, and music videos—each piece crafted with vision, movement, and heart.
+His work spans live performances, galas, workshops, and music videos.

-👉 Click here to watch a video highlighting Matthew’s work with the company, and read this article covering the process in depth.
+👉 Click here to watch a video highlighting Matthew's work with the company, and check out this article for a deeper look at the process.

-Beyond the studio, Matthew’s commitment to outreach and equity led him to found The Mosaic Project in 2016, in collaboration with Middle Church.
-The initiative raises funds for nonprofits supporting marginalized communities and promotes interfaith dialogue through concerts and productions featuring Broadway performers.
-Under his leadership, the project has produced 13 performances, showcased over 100 Broadway artists, and raised more than $100,000 for organizations doing critical work.
+Beyond the studio, Matthew's commitment to outreach and equity led him to found The Mosaic Project in 2016, in collaboration with Middle Church.
+This initiative raises funds for nonprofits supporting marginalized communities and fosters interfaith dialogue through concerts and productions featuring Broadway performers.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.